FCE Speaking

 A girl is sitting on the library floor between stalls of books, reading oneA group of young three young people sitting in the woods next to a tent, one is playing the guitar

 Candidate B, here are your pictures, which show people spending their free time.
-Compare the two pictures and say what the advantages and disadvantages of spending your free time in these ways are.
+Compare the two pictures and say what are the advantages and disadvantages of spending your free time in these ways.
 (1 minute)

-Candidate B: In both of these pictures, we see people doing things they enjoy.
-The girl in the left picture seems like she prefers solitude; that’s why she is in a quiet library, sitting between bookstalls.
-In contrast, the group of friends from the second picture seem like the outgoing and sociable type; they seem to be camping somewhere in the woods.
+Candidate B: The two pictures show us people doing things they enjoy.
+The girl in the left picture seems like she prefers solitude; that’s probably why she is in a quiet library, sitting between bookstalls.
+In contrast, the group of friends from the second picture seem to be the outgoing and sociable type; they are camping somewhere in the woods.

 I hold that the advantages of being on your own are not that many: you don’t depend on other people, and you don’t have to do something you might not like.
 The disadvantage is that sometimes you may feel lonely.
 As for the positive aspects of camping with friends, they are numerous.
 The fresh air and good company can be a nice change from your routine.
 I can’t really think of any disadvantages!

-Candidate A, do you prefer spending free time alone or in a company? (~20 seconds)
+Candidate A, do you prefer spending free time alone or with others? (~20 seconds)

 Candidate A: I’m the reclusive type.
 I don’t need people around me all the time to feel comfortable.
 Whether it’s reading, long walks in a park or even travelling, I’m in my element when I’m on my own.
 I don’t mind being with friends occasionally, but I don’t feel like spending too much time with others.